thesteau/Dataset-to-Excel/README.md

 # Dataset-to-Excel
-Aggregvates multiple folders of CSV or TSV files into an Excel file for data analysis.
+Aggregates multiple folders of CSV or TSV files into an Excel file for data analysis.

 ## Prerequisites
 ```